-Authors: Nicole S. Kim, Medical Student, University of Toronto, Canada; Dr Yuliya Velykoredko, Dermatology Resident, University of Toronto, Canada.
-DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Authors: Nicole S Kim, Medical Student, University of Toronto, Toronto, Canada; Dr Yuliya Velykoredko, Dermatology Resident, University of Toronto, Toronto, Canada.
+DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 September 2018.

 Lichen simplex of the scrotum is a pruritic form of dermatitis in which excessive scratching or rubbing leads to lichenification.
 Characteristically, there are well-demarcated, erythematous or hyperpigmented plaques with marked skin thickening on one or both sides of the scrotum.
 Lichen simplex is typically secondary to an underlying skin condition or neuropathy causing extreme itch, such as allergic contact dermatitis.

 Lichen simplex is also known as lichen simplex chronicus and neurodermatitis.
-Lichen simplex of the scrotum is also known as lichen simplex of the male genitalia and wash leather scrotum [1,2,3,5].
+Lichen simplex of the scrotum is also known as lichen simplex of the male genitalia and 'wash leather scrotum' [1–5].

-Lichen simplex of the scrotum is most often diagnosed in males between the ages of 35 and 50 years .
+Lichen simplex of the scrotum is most often diagnosed in men between the ages of 35 and 50 years .

-Lichen simplex of the scrotum is attributed to a persistent itch-scratch cycle.
-Underlying pruritus, a cutaneous or systemic condition, or a neuropathy or psychiatric disorder can induce intractable scratching that leads to hypertrophy of the scrotal skin.
-Contributing factors to scrotal lichen simplex may include [1,2,3,5]:
+Lichen simplex of the scrotum is attributed to a persistent itch–scratch cycle.
+Underlying pruritus, a cutaneous or systemic condition, or neuropathy or psychiatric disorder can induce intractable scratching that leads to hypertrophy of the scrotal skin.
+Contributing factors to scrotal lichen simplex may include [1–3,5]:

-Lichen simplex of the scrotum manifests with clearly demarcated thickening of the scrotal skin with hypo- and/or hyperpigmentation and variable scale.
-It is often unilateral but it may also be bilateral.
+Lichen simplex of the scrotum manifests with clearly demarcated thickening of the scrotal skin with hypopigmentation and hyperpigmentation and variable scale.
+It is often unilateral, but it may also be bilateral.
 Coalescing papules form solitary or multiple plaques.
-Other features may include:
+Other features may include [3–5]:

-Signs of an underlying skin disorder may also be noted adjacent to lichen simplex of the scrotum and/or on another body site.
+Signs of an underlying skin disorder may also be noted adjacent to lichen simplex of the scrotum and on another body site.

-More areas of lichen simplex may also be found, commonly the neck, the scalp, the extensor surfaces of extremities, or the lower legs/ankles [1,2].
+More areas of lichen simplex may also be found, most commonly on the neck, the scalp, the extensor surfaces of extremities, or the lower legs and ankles [1,2].

 Complications of lichen simplex of the scrotum may include: